gkswjdgns59/HCI_Pacific/README.md

 ### Auth
 > Auth.js
-- additional information
+- Login of the website

 <br/>

 ### HomeHeader
 > HomeHeader.js
-- additional information
+- Header with ‘signup’ and ‘login’

 <br/>

 ### Header
 > Header.js
-- additional information
+- Navigator header, where you can go to ‘home’, ‘parties’, ‘guests’, and ‘mypage’.

 <br/>